apache/yunikorn-site/docs/api/scheduler.md

 ## Applications (Newer Version)

-Displays general information about the applications like used resources, queue name, submission time and allocations.
+Fetch all Applications for the given Partition Queue combination and displays general information about the applications like used resources, queue name, submission time and allocations.

 **URL** : `/ws/v1/partition/{partitioName}/queue/{queueName}/applications`